valflrt/smarticles-fork/README.md

 ![screenshot of particle's parameters](./img/params.png)

-- `power` is the particle's attraction to particles of the other type.
+Those enable you to change the `power` is the particle's attraction to particles of the other type.
 A positive number means it is attracted to them, and negative means it is repulsed away.
-- `radius` is how far away the particle can sense particles of that type.

 You can adjust these parameters while the simulation is running if you want to see the effect they have: